anubhutivyas/RL/README.md

 What you can expect:

 - **Seamless integration with Hugging Face** for ease of use, allowing users to leverage a wide range of pre-trained models and tools.
-- **High-performance implementation with Megatron Core**, supporting various parallelism techniques for large models (>100B) and large context lengths.
+- **High-performance implementation with Megatron-LM**, supporting various parallelism techniques for large models and large context lengths.
 - **Efficient resource management using Ray**, enabling scalable and flexible deployment across different hardware configurations.
 - **Flexibility** with a modular design that allows easy integration and customization.
 - **Comprehensive documentation** that is both detailed and user-friendly, with practical examples.